expo/expo/docs/versions/v12.0.0/guides/using-clojurescript.md

 ## Quickstart

-If you're already convinced about ClojureScript and Exponent and know what to do once you have figwheel running, you can just read this section.
+If you're already convinced about ClojureScript and Expo and know what to do once you have figwheel running, you can just read this section.
 Otherwise, we encourage you to read the entire guide.

 ```javascript
 lein new exponent your-project